banner image

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak or severely mentally ill?

 In a modern context, therapy can actually be beneficial for anyone.
-Whether you need help choosing a college major, navigating a career change, you're stressed out, or you actually have a mental illness (most of us do), therapy can help!
+Whether you need help choosing a college major, navigating a career change, you're stressed out, or you actually have a mental illness (most of us do these days), therapy can help!

 What’s the difference between talking to you or my best friend or family?